czmyt/steve/favorite-books/README.md

     <br />"… provides easy access to crucial concepts relevant to all aspects of very large databases, data management, and database systems, including areas of current interest and research results of historical significance."
     <br />***Very comprehensive encyclopedia focused on database management.***

 © 2025 Stephen Schmidt.
 All rights reserved.
-[Terms and Conditions](/terms-and-conditions).
+[Terms and Conditions](/terms-and-conditions) incorporated herein.